Ansible Architecture Diagram

 These hosts commonly have hosts but can comprise other components such as network devices, storage arrays, and other physical and virtual appliances.
 It also has valuable information that can be used alongside our target using the execution.

-The Inventory can be simple as a text file or more dynamic where the Inventory is an executable where the data is sourced dynamically.
+The Inventory can be as simple as a text file or more dynamic, where it is an executable where the data is sourced dynamically.
 This way, we can store data externally and use it during runtime.
-So we can have a dynamic inventory via Amazon Web Service or create our own dynamic.
+So, we can have a dynamic inventory via Amazon Web Service or create our own dynamic.

 Example: AWS EC2 External inventory script

-You will see a connection to the cloud in the above Ansible architecture diagram.
+The above Ansible architecture diagram shows a connection to the cloud.
 If you use Amazon Web Services EC2, maintaining an inventory file might not be the best approach because hosts may come and go over time, be managed by external applications, or be affected by AWS autoscaling.

 For this reason, you can use the EC2 external inventory script.
 In addition, if your hosts run on Amazon EC2, then EC2 tracks information about your hosts for you.
 Ansible inventory is flexible; you can use multiple inventory sources simultaneously.
 Mix dynamic and statically managed inventory sources in the same ansible run is possible.
 Many are referring to this as an instant hybrid cloud.